JakimLi/pandaria/README.md

 Get Started
 -----------

-If you don't need to verify database and mongo, just remove the `pandaria-db` and `pandaria-mongo` from dependency declarations.
+If you don't need to verify database or mongo, just remove the `pandaria-db` or `pandaria-mongo` from dependency declarations.

 ### Gradle
 ```groovy